Skip to main content

 Thanks to our supporters’ generous donations we are able to:

-• provide over 2 million hours of care to thousands of people every year
+• provide over 672,500 hours of end-of-life care to thousands of people last year.

 • provide Online Bereavement Support to those struggling with grief when a loved one has died: professional counselling via video chat, an online community to connect people with others also struggling with loss, and a range of online information and resources around death and dying